Minor Program

 -

-To fulfill the independent work requirement of the CSML undergraduate certificate, the project must have a substantial machine learning or statistics component.
-Typically, this is achieved in one of two ways: via applied work or via a core methodological contribution.
+To fulfill the independent work requirement for the CSML program, your project must include a significant machine learning or statistics component, which is typically achieved in one of two ways:

-Applied projects should tackle some domain of intellectual interest in science, engineering, the humanities, etc. The project should use machine learning or statistical methods in a non-trivial way to analyze the data or in support of an engineering goal.
-The project report should go into detail about what these methods were and how they were used.
+Applied projects: Explore a domain of intellectual interest in science, engineering, the humanities, etc. Use machine learning or statistical methods in a meaningful way to analyze data or support an engineering goal.
+The project report should detail these methods and explain how they were applied.

 Important Dates